IamKonstantin/Log/README.md

     OUT << "Info message";
 }
 ```
 4. Optinonally, it you want to see relative filepath, not absolute filepath, define global SOURCE_PATH_SIZE.
-For example in cmake
+For example in cmake:
 ```cmake
 # The additional / is important to remove the last character from the path.
 # Note that it does not matter if the OS uses / or \, because we are only